liamkeane/CS.251/README.md

 # PL
-(mostly) Complete repo of work from CS.251
+a (mostly) complete repo of work from CS.251